iobroker-community-adapters/ioBroker.hmip/README.md

 **HomeMatic is a trademark of ELV Elektronik AG**

 ## Description
-This adapter allows the communication with a HomematicIP CloudAccessPoint via the Rest API of the Homematic IP Cloud
+This adapter allows communication with a HomematicIP CloudAccessPoint via the Rest API of the Homematic IP Cloud

 **Important note:** Please limit control requests to the bare minimum because EQ-3 started to block IPs when you do too much!

 ## Installation
 This Adapter needs node-js in version >= 10.0

-Here a Step-by-Step Installation Video on YouTube https://youtu.be/kXWfJRUYJIA
+Here is a Step-by-Step Installation Video on YouTube https://youtu.be/kXWfJRUYJIA

 ## Info
 Most Homematic IP devices are already working with the latest adapter version.

 I will improve it constantly, but it will take time.
-Any help from the community thru e.g. Pull Request would be highly appreciated.
+Any help from the community through e.g. Pull Request would be highly appreciated.

-For not working HmIP devices, please create an issue with this info (please one per device and if possible the technical name in the subject).
+For not working HmIP devices, please create an issue with this info (please one per device and if possible, the technical name in the subject).
-Switch adapter logging in ioBroker to silly mode and add the json of the device which is printed to the log in the issue.
+Switch adapter logging in ioBroker to silly mode and add the json of the device, which is printed to the log in the issue.
 I may also need a json of a state change.

-Thank you
+Thank you!

-If you are looking for the information, if the alarm settings are active you have to check the active status of the group INTERNAL and EXTERNAL, they represent in combination the three alarm states.
+If you are looking for the information, if the alarm settings are active, you have to check the active status of the group INTERNAL and EXTERNAL, they represent in combination the three alarm states.
 INTERNAL and EXTERNAL actives means Away, only EXTERNAL active means only Perimeter active.

 ## Important Info what can be done with this adapter
 !!!
 You can only trigger events with this adapter that can be triggered through the original Homematic IP app.
-For example direct connections between devices have no events in the app and can also not be triggert through this adapter!!!
+For example, direct connections between devices have no events in the app and can also not be triggert through this adapter!!!

 ## Settings
 * enter your SGTIN (back of the Access Point) and the PIN (if set before), and validate the data via press of the blue LED Button.
 This will create an Authentication token.